 Penne with Vodka Sauce

-- 1/8 tsp table salt, or to taste (for cooking pasta)
+table salt⅛ tsp, or to taste (for cooking pasta)

 - Heat a large skillet over a medium-low heat.
 Add butter, shallots and garlic; sauté until shallots start to caramelize, about 3 to 5 minutes.
 Add parsley, sea salt and pepper, stirring once or twice.
 Add tomato paste and mix to form a paste.
 Cook for about 5 minutes, moving paste around pan occasionally; add vodka.
 Scrap bottom of pan with a wooden spoon and cook for about 5 minutes more.

 - Meanwhile, bring a medium pot of salted water to a boil.
 Cook pasta according to package directions; drain.